floppydisk89/React-with-redux-and-typescript-made-simple/README.md

 ## Structure

-The entry point is index.tsx.
+The entry point is index.tsx.\n
--> index.tsx wraps App.tsx
+-> index.tsx wraps App.tsx\n
--> App.tsx wraps page.tsx
+-> App.tsx wraps page.tsx\n
--> From here redux is used.
+-> From here redux is used.\n
 -> App.tsx is using the redux provider for the store.

 ## Available Scripts